ovn-controller(8) OVN Manual ovn-controller(8)

 cutable will attempt to obtain the CA certificate from

-cate signed by the CA certificate thus obtained.
+a certificate signed by the CA certificate thus obtained.

-This option exposes the SSL connection to a man-in-the-
+This option exposes the SSL/TLS connection to a man-in-

-middle attack obtaining the initial CA certificate, but
+the-middle attack obtaining the initial CA certificate,

-it may be useful for bootstrapping.
+but it may be useful for bootstrapping.

-This option is only useful if the SSL peer sends its CA
+This option is only useful if the SSL/TLS peer sends its

-certificate as part of the SSL certificate chain.
-The SSL
+CA certificate as part of the SSL/TLS certificate chain.

 This option is mutually exclusive with -C and --ca-cert.